Brunswick Heads Walks and Wildlife

 Brunswick Heads is a great place to explore on foot.
 A number of easy walks can be taken around the township and along the foreshores.
 Pick up a map at the Brunswick Visitor Centre at 7 Park Street or read more...

-Byron Trails is a guidebook of 50 walks accessible from Byron Bay.
+Available to purchase from the Brunswick Heads Visitor Centre, Byron Trails is a guidebook of 50 walks accessible from Byron Bay and surrounds.
 It was created by local resident Mairéad Cleary out of her desire to connect people with nature.
-Maried loves to walk and share her love of exploring the wonders of the beauitful environment here in the Byron hinterland.
+Mairéad loves to walk and share her love of exploring the wonders of the beauitful environment here in the Byron and Tweed Shires.

 The Brunswick Nature Reserve is an important habitat for birds.
 Threatened pied oystercatchers and little terns use the intertidal area as a feeding ground, and migratory birds, such as eastern curlews and whimbrels migratory birds utilise the reserve in summer.